Osteoporose Anhängsel

 Bisphosphonate (Schulmedizin) sind bei schwerer und bei schmerzhafter Osteoporose unverzichtbar

-Move your bud.
+Move your bod.

-Exercise (own weight-bearing exercise): walking/tennis/dancing/rope-jumping/basketball, and backpacking, helps building strong bones.
-Swimming is not considered a weight-bearing exercise because
+Exercise, especially own weight-bearing exercise: walking/tennis/dancing/rope-jumping/basketball, and backpacking, helps building strong bones.
+Swimming is not considered a weight-bearing exercise because of the zero-gravity environment of water.

-Do kind gentle exercises.
+Do kinder gentler exercises.

 Free the neck!
 Power to the pelvis, Liberate the vertebrae.
 Doing yoga and other gentle exercises help make you limber and stronger.
-However, headstands and shoulderstands should not be done
+However, headstands and shoulderstands should not be done if you already have osteoporesis.

 Avoid calcium vampires.

 Calcium vampires are substances that suck the calcium out of your bones.
 Stimulate the body to excrete more calcium than is being put into it.
 These substances are: alcohol/caffeine/salt/animal protein/fats/tobacco/distilled water/oxalic acid-rich foods (chard, rhubarb, spinach, and chocolate)/aluminum (absorbed from baking soda, aluminum pots, and from certain deodorants).
+Phosphorus-rich foods and drinks also impair calcium absorption, the worse offenders being soda drinks, milk and milk products, and many processed foods.

 Avoid the calcium vampire drugs.